 - Its grippy outsole is the M-Select Grip, a Merrell exclusive sole technology.
 It comes engineered with the TrailProtect pad which provides extra underfoot protection and support.

-Merrell’s MQM Flex is a low-cut day hiking gear for men and women.
+The MQM Flex is a Merrell hiking gear for men and women.
 Its generally true-to-size fit is designed for hikers with standard-width feet.
 It comes in half and full sizes.
 The shoe’s classic lacing system enables wearers to achieve a personalized lockdown.

 M-Select Grip is the outsole that lends users the ability to remain surefooted on unpredictable terrain.
 It is reinforced with the TrailProtect pad (another Merrell exclusive) to bolster the support and protection the shoe offers.
 Its 3.5-millimeter lugs produce grip no matter if the surface is dry or wet.
 These hardwearing lugs are also self-cleaning, which means they are designed to shed most types of debris with every step.
 The unit slightly encroaches the upper’s toe box for extra protection from trail obstacles.